 Nuclear power and fuel

 Unlike Russia, EU imports of high-tech goods are highly diversified with little overall exposure to Russia (see Figure 1).
-However, Russia is a substantial provider of nuclear material and technology, providing 30% of enriched uranium, nuclear reactors and reactor parts to the EU.
-This creates dependencies between Russia and the EU in the area of nuclear technology.
+However, Russia is a substantial provider of nuclear material and technology.
+While the trade of these types of goods fluctuates from year to year (limiting the representativeness of this one year snapshot), Russia is a key provider of enriched uranium, nuclear reactors and reactor parts to the EU.

 Russia is an important exporter of nuclear technology globally.
 It exported nuclear goods worth approximately $3bn in 2019.
 60% of its nuclear material and technology exports consist of enriched uranium and plutonium (also usable as fuel in reactors) to Germany, France, the Netherlands and Sweden (representing aggregate sales of $640 million for those four countries), the US ($580 million) and other non-European countries.
 Overall, Russia accounts for 33% of world exports of enriched uranium for reactors.
 The world’s second supplier, the Netherlands, delivered less than half of that.